What we do

 Strengthening the capacity of Community Based Organizations (CBOs)

-Issues: poor organization of CBOs, not officially recognized, illiteracy of their members, low involvement in the development of their communities.
+Issues: poor organization of CBOs that have not been officially recognized; illiteracy of their members, low involvement in their communities' development.

 Key activities: CBOs’ training in leadership, project management, support for legalization process, support to local Civil Protection Committees and training/ capacity building for staff of government agencies.